Dr Steven Smith BSc PhD

 - F: 020 7637 4314

-Steven is currently part of Prof Hazel Dockrell's team, looking at immune responses to BCG vaccination.
-His work is funded by the European Union as part of two large consortium projects.
+I am currently part of Prof Hazel Dockrell's team, looking at immune responses to BCG vaccination.
+My work is funded by the European Union as part of two large consortium projects.
 The "Correlates of Protection" work package of the TBVAC2020 project involves the use of a variety of state-of-the-art immunological investigations (multi-parameter flow cytometry, multiplex bead array assays and mycobacterial growth inhibition assay) to investigate the infant immune response to BCG vaccination.
 Although BCG is known to protect infants from childhood forms of tuberculosis, the mechanisms of immunity are unclear.
 Characteristics of the immune response, as measured by these techniques, may act as a biomarkers of protection against TB.
 Identifying such biomarkers, as well as aiding our understanding of BCG, will also facilitate the development of improved vaccines for tuberculosis.

 EURIPRED is also a multi-centre EU consortium project aimed at improving access of vaccine developers to knowledge and expertise within the European vaccine community.
-Steven's work at LSHTM is focussed on developing and harmonising with other groups, the best, most consistent and transferable assays for the measurement of novel vaccine induced immune responses in trial settings worldwide.
+My work at LSHTM is focussed on developing and harmonising with other groups, the best, most consistent and transferable assays for the measurement of novel vaccine induced immune responses in trial settings worldwide.

-Steven maintains an ongoing research interest in the environmental (including infection-related, vaccine-related and nutritional) factors that influence both innate and acquired immune responses to BCG vaccination and tuberculosis infection.
+I maintain an ongoing research interest in the environmental (including infection-related, vaccine-related and nutritional) factors that influence both innate and acquired immune responses to BCG vaccination and tuberculosis infection.

 - Innate immunity